Noemie-Ribaillier/image_classification/README.md

 Pool size and kernel size refer to the same thing in different objects: they refer to the shape of the window where the operation takes place (MaxPool2D vs Conv2D).

 Before creating the model we need to define the output (for example Dense layer with as many units as output classes and activation softmax in the case of a multiclass classification or sigmoid in the case of binary classification)

+## Multiclass classification (sign language digits using ResNet50 model)
+### Project description
+In this project, we aim at classifying an image into 6 classes: 0, 1, 2, 3, 4 or 5.
+To do so we will build a ResNet50 model that determines the number showed by the the hand in the images.

+### Datasets
+We use the Signs dataset which contains images of hands showing a number (from 0 to 5).
+The training set contains 1080 images and the test set contains 120 images.
+Images are 64x64 pixels in RGB format (so 3 channels).

+### Model used
+ResNet model uses 2 specific blocks: identity block and convolutional block.
+The skip connection (used in both blocks) help address the Vanishing Gradient problem (that we can have with very deep "plain" networks).

+### Identity block
+The identity block uses a shortcut path.
+It's used when the input activation has the same dimensions than the output activation.
+The main path gets the following layers: Conv2D -> BatchNorm -> ReLu -> Conv2D -> BatchNorm -> ReLu -> Conv2D -> BatchNorm
+BatchNorm step is added to speed up the training.

+### Convolutional block
+The convolution block uses a shortcut path.
+The main path gets the following layers: Conv2D -> BatchNorm -> ReLU -> Conv2D -> BatchNorm -> ReLU -> Conv2D -> BatchNorm.
+The shortcut path gets the following layers: COnv2D -> BatchNorm.
+BatchNorm step is added to speed up training.
+The Conv2D layer in the shortcut path is to apply a (learned) linear function used to resize the input x to a different dimension so that the dimensions match up in the final addition needed to add the shortcut value back to the main path.

+### Details of the ResNet50
+These are the steps used in ResNet50 model:
+* Zero-padding with (3,3)
+* Stage 1:
+    * Conv2D with 64 filters, (7,7) kernel and (2,2) stride
+    * BatchNorm (applied to the channels axis of the input)
+    * MaxPool, (3,3) window and (2,2) stride
+* Stage 2:
+    * convolutional block with 3 sets of filters of size [64,64,256], (3,3) kernel and (1,1) stride
+    * 2 identity blocks with 3 sets  of filters of size [64,64,256], (3,3) kernel
+* Stage 3:
+    * convolutional block with 3 sets of filters of size [128,128,512], (3,3) kernel and (2,2) stride
+    * 3 identity blocks with 3 sets  of filters of size [128,128,512], (3,3) kernel
+* Stage 4:
+    * convolutional block with 3 sets of filters of size [256,256,1024], (3,3) kernel and (2,2) stride
+    * 5 identity blocks with 3 sets  of filters of size [256,256,1024], (3,3) kernel
+* Stage 5:
+    * convolutional block with 3 sets of filters of size [512,512,2048], (3,3) kernel and (2,2) stride
+    * 3 identity blocks with 3 sets  of filters of size [512,512,2048], (3,3) kernel
+* AveragePool2D with (2,2) pool size
+* Flatten layer (no hyperparameters)
+* Fully Connected (Dense) layer: reduces its input to the number of classes using a softmax activation.

+### Script description, step by step
+1. We load the libraries that we will need for the project, we load the general functions built in another script and we set up a seed to get reproducible results.
+2. We build the identity block function
+3. We build the convolution block function
+4. We build the ResNet50 model using the identity block and the convolution block
+5. We train the model and evaluate on test set
+6. We us a pre-trained model and we test it on a new image